 - When a man told Christ that he wanted to become His disciple, Jesus warned him, “The foxes have holes, and the birds of the air have nests; but the Son of man hath not where to lay his head” (Matthew 8:20).

-- Jesus traveled dusty trails through rugged wilderness, preached in the open air, slept on the ground, and sailed the choppy waters of the Sea of Galilee.
+- Jesus traveled dusty trails through rugged wilderness, preached in the open air, and sailed the choppy waters of the Sea of Galilee.
 The fact that He could sleep in a fishing boat during a violent storm indicates how weary He must have been.
-Jesus yielded the right to enjoy a home and a means of transportation in order to fulfill the will of His heavenly Father and to ensure the greatest fruitfulness for His ministry.
+Jesus yielded the right to enjoy a comfortable home in order to fulfill the will of His Heavenly Father and to ensure the greatest fruitfulness for His ministry.

 - The Gospel of Mark records the strenuous schedule of a typical day in Jesus’ public ministry.
-He taught in the synagogue, delivered a man possessed with a devil, and healed Peter’s mother-in-law.
+He taught in the synagogue, delivered a devil-possessed man, and healed Peter’s mother-in-law.
 Then “at even, when the sun did set, they brought unto him all that were diseased, and them that were possessed with devils.
 And all the city was gathered together at the door.
 And he healed many that were sick of divers diseases, and cast out many devils; and suffered not the devils to speak, because they knew him.
 And in the morning, rising up a great while before day, he went out, and departed into a solitary place, and there prayed” (Mark 1:32–35).

 Jesus Yielded His Right to Make His Own Decisions

-Perhaps the most difficult right to yield is that of making final decisions.
+Perhaps the most difficult right to yield is that of having the final say in decisions.
 Yet, if we do not fully yield this right to God, we will not develop a spirit of meekness or walk in true humility before God.
 Jesus lived in complete surrender to God’s direction.

 - When Christ was arrested and placed under civil authorities, God carried out His ultimate will through their decisions.
 (See John 19:11, 28–30.)

-Jesus’ obedience to the directions of His Father allowed Jesus to complete the work He was called to do and to fulfill the Scriptural prophecies about His life.
-“Wherefore God also hath highly exalted him, and given him a name which is above every name: that at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:9–11).
+His obedience to the direction of His Father allowed Jesus to complete the work He was called to do and to fulfill the Scriptural prophecies about His life.
+“Wherefore God also hath highly exalted him, and given him a name which is above every name: That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:9–11).

-We are challenged to follow Jesus’ example: “If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
+We are challenged to follow Jesus’ example of laying down His “rights” and dying to His earthly self for God’s higher purposes and of meekly surrendering to all His loving Heavenly Father allowed.
+“If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
 Set your affection on things above, not on things on the earth” (Colossians 3:1–2).